DataRSLI/DataCleanClass/README.md

 -  Second the script loads packages and libraries that are assumed common for data scrubbing tasks

--  Third the script reads in the text files from the the working directory that are needed for data processing (e.g../test/y_test.txt")
+-  Third the script reads in the text files using read.table() from the the working directory (e.g../test/y_test.txt")

--  Fourth the script binds the the rows from the data sets that were read in from the text files.This allows for vertical integration of the dataframes Testset and Trainset
+-  Fourth the script combines the rows from the Testset and Trainset that where read in from the text files in the working directory.

--  Fifth the script reads in the feature.txt data
+-  Fifth the script reads in the feature.txt data,reorginizes,cleans
+   and renames DataSet colnames.

--  Sixth the TestLabels and Trainlabels are vertically integrated using rbind and activity labels read into R.
+-  Sixth the rows from TestLabels and Trainlabels are combined
+   using rbind() and activity labels are read into R.

--  Seventh Subject.idTest and Subject.idTrain are vertically integrated
-   using rbind and and stored in Subject.ID.
+-  Seventh the rows from Subject.idTest and Subject.idTrain are combined using rbind(),given a name and stored in Subject.ID.

--  Eigth Subject.ID,ActivityLabels and Dataset are intergrated by column and written out to working directory
+-  Eigth Subject.ID,ActivityLabels and Dataset are intergrated by column using cbind(), saved in NewDataSet variable, and written to the working directory

--  Ninth the script melts the cleaned data set and then dcasts that data taking the mean for each activity, for each subject, for each variable
+-  Ninth the script melts the NewDataSet and then dcasts that data taking the mean for each activity, for each subject, for each variable

 -  Tenth the new data set is written out to working directory